kubernetes-sigs/external-dns/docs/rate-limits.md

   * `--ovh-api-rate-limit=20` When using the OVH provider, specify the API request rate limit, X operations by seconds (default: 20)

 * Global
-  * `--registry=txt` The registry implementation to use to keep track of DNS record ownership (default: txt, options: txt, noop, dynamodb, aws-sd)
+  * `--registry=txt` The registry implementation to use to keep track of DNS record ownership.
+Other registry options such as dynamodb can help mitigate rate limits by storing the registry outside of the DNS hosted zone (default: txt, options: txt, noop, dynamodb, aws-sd)
   * `--txt-cache-interval=0s` The interval between cache synchronizations in duration format (default: disabled)
   * `--interval=1m0s` The interval between two consecutive synchronizations in duration format (default: 1m)
   * `--min-event-sync-interval=5s` The minimum interval between two consecutive synchronizations triggered from kubernetes events in duration format (default: 5s)